Below are some Frequently Asked Questions, sorted by category.

 The Shareholder addresses are used for mailing the Calista “Storyknife” newsletter, for annual meeting election mailings, for mailing of notices relating to various corporation information, and for invitation lists for events concerning Shareholders.
 In addition, as the corporation continues to progress financially, the addresses will be used to mail dividends to Shareholders.

-Calista’s Shareholder Records can be contacted at:
+Calista’s Shareholder Services can be contacted at:

-Attn: Shareholder Records
+Attn: Shareholder Services

 5015 Business Park Blvd, Suite 3000